kmsoln/JavaWebDevDocs/en/springsecurity/classes/authentication-failure-handler.md

     @Override
     public void onAuthenticationFailure(HttpServletRequest request, HttpServletResponse response, AuthenticationException exception) throws IOException, ServletException {
-        // Custom logic to execute after failed authentication response.sendError(HttpServletResponse.SC_UNAUTHORIZED, "Authentication failed: " + exception.getMessage());
+        // Custom logic to handle authentication failure events response.sendError(HttpServletResponse.SC_UNAUTHORIZED, "Authentication failed: " + exception.getMessage());
     }
 }
 ```

-In this example, `CustomAuthenticationFailureHandler` implements the `AuthenticationFailureHandler` interface and overrides the `onAuthenticationFailure` method to send a custom error message in the HTTP response after failed authentication.
+In this example, `CustomAuthenticationFailureHandler` implements the `AuthenticationFailureHandler` interface and overrides the `onAuthenticationFailure` method to send a custom error message in the HTTP response after a failed authentication attempt.

 ### Configuring AuthenticationFailureHandler

-To use `AuthenticationFailureHandler`, configure it in the Spring Security configuration to be invoked upon failed authentication events.
+To utilize `AuthenticationFailureHandler`, it needs to be configured within the Spring Security setup to respond appropriately to failed authentication events.

 ### Example: